 You may file a Sexual Violence Injunction if there has been an incident of violence wherein a sexual act is committed or attempted.
 In order to receive an injunction, you must have reported the sexual violence to law enforcement and be cooperating in any resulting criminal proceeding.

 You may file a Stalking Violence Injunction if someone purposely follows or harasses you repeatedly over a period of time for no legitimate reason.

 You can file (petition/apply) for an injunction for protection against domestic violence in the circuit where you live permanently or temporarily, where the abuser lives, or where the abuse occurred.

-If you would like to petition in Alachua County, you can go to the Alachua County Family/Civil Justice Center (commonly called the Civil Courthouse or the "Old" Courthouse) at 201 East University Avenue, Gainesville, FL 32601.
+If you would like to petition in Alachua County, go to the Alachua County Family/Civil Justice Center (commonly called the Civil Courthouse or the "Old" Courthouse) to the Clerk of the Court’s Office.

-If you would like to request assistance in completing a petition, you may contact the Victim Advocate Unit at (352) 367-4193 or (352) 367-4155 or by emailing Trauma Intervention & Special Services Bureau.
+If you would like to request assistance in completing an application, you may also contact the Victim Advocate Unit at (352) 367-4199.

 There is NO FEE associated with filing an Injunction for Protection against Domestic Violence.